Skip to Main Content

 Download a one-page summary on off-campus access to library resources.

-Miami University IT services does maintain a VPN, however, please note that logging in to the VPN does NOT provide off campus access to library e-resources.
+NOTE: Miami University VPN does NOT provide off campus access to library e-resources.

 Is there a video that you would like students to view for your class?